ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz: Discussion

-\cite{laz04} estimated that HD 46375b may be a source of $\Phi_{radio}\sim$80 mJy auroral radio emission up to a cutoff frequency of $\nu\sim$0.6 MHz, which is below the frequency threshold at which radio emissions can penetrate the terrestrial ionosophere. \citet{shk05} searched for periodic, star-planet induced chromospheric variability in the \ion{Ca}{2} H \& K lines (3968 and 3933 $\AA$) among HD 46375 and several other program stars.
+\emph{HD 46375.--} \citet{shk05} searched for periodic star-planet induced chromospheric variability in the \ion{Ca}{2} H and K lines (3968 and 3933 $\AA$) among HD 46375 and several other program stars.
 No change was detected to a level of 0.001.
-Similarly, we did not detect exoplanet auroral emission or any sign of star-planet interactions in this system, although our observations only occur at $\phi_{orb}\sim$0.68.
+Similarly, we did not detect any sign of magnetic star-planet interactions in this system, although our observations only occur at $\phi_{orb}\sim$0.68.
 This orbital phase is somewhat removed from $\phi_{orb}\sim$0.5, which theory indicates may experience augmented activity due to tidal star-planet interactions.